-On the basis of our risk assessments, together with our assessment of the company's overall control environment, our judgement was that performance materiality was 50% of our planning materiality, namely \$6.6m.
-We have set performance materiality at this percentage to ensure that the risk of errors exceeding performance materiality was appropriately managed in our first year auditing the company.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 50% of our planning materiality, namely \$6.7m.
+We have set performance materiality at this percentage to ensure that the risk of errors exceeding performance materiality was appropriately managed and the basis is in line with last year.